Hadoop-bigdata/Hadoop/Hadoop-MapReduce.md

 	#vi mapper.py
 	//command to open the mapper file
 	```
-	copy the code in the mapper file from github to local machine
 	```
 	type i to insert the command
 	add the command at the bottom of the core-site.xml file type command : wq save the file and quit the vim file.
 	```
+	copy the code in the reducer file from github to local machine

 * 7.3 Give the permission to running the python file

 	```